pakal/rsfile/doc/native_io_concepts.rst

 as *inheritable* and wrapped with a thread-safe interface, RSFile used an interprocess semaphore for the latter, instead of a standard threading lock.

-Thus, if this instance gets inherited as a whole (eg. via multiprocessing module), parent and child processes will share a handle to the same open file object **and** a handle to the same semaphore, allowing for a quite easy synchronisation between their respective access.
+Thus, if this rsfile instance gets inherited as a whole (eg. via multiprocessing module on a fork-supporting system), parent and child processes will share a handle to the same open file object **and** a link to the same semaphore, allowing for a quite easy synchronisation between their respective accesses.

 This synchronization is particularly interesting in this case of parent-child stream sharing, since the file pointer (contained in the unique open file object) is common to all related processes.
 So without synchronization, not only may related process corrupt each other's writes, but they also may read/write/truncate files at the wrong offset.

 Inter-unrelated-processes locking